 IGA.
 Hillsdale.
 Basic but well stocked grocery just minutes from our farm.
 Great meat department.

 Pigasso Farm for incredible fresh meat.
 Just south of Hillsdale in Copake, NY.

 Roeliff Jansen Park, only about 5 minutes away just south of town on Route 22, is the perfect destination for short walks.
 There are a series of very short and easy trails no longer than 2.5 miles.

 Harlem River Rail Trail.
-While there are still portions of this 46 mile trail that are under construction, there is paved section from Hillsdale heading south that is approximately 1 mile (with extension being added) and accessible at the end of Anthony Street Extension.
+While there are still portions of this 46 mile trail that are under construction, there is a paved section from Hillsdale heading south that is approximately 1 mile (with extension being added) and accessible near the Roe Jan Brewing Co parking lot in town.
+There is another beautiful, longer 3 mile stretch that begins at Orphan Farm Road (approximately 5 miles south of town on 22).
 Bikes and pets are allowed.